Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 toc_sticky: true
 ---

-> **Update**: Since this article was written, we have been busy improving App Service platform in this area.
+> **Update 1.
+November 2021**: Since this article was written, we have been busy improving App Service platform in this area.
 These changes are rollout out now and should complete by the end of November, so be aware that we may have not upgraded your app yet.
 The article has been updated with some of these improvements.
 The improvements are:
 > * No need for Route All when using Azure DNS Private Zones
 > * Support for using Managed Identity over VNet integration
 > * ARM support for deploying directly to secured registry
 > * Support for using Managed Identity for Windows containers*
 > * Support for custom docker registry v2
 > * Support for custom DNS servers**
+>
+> The default scenario for the article is now using managed identity.
+An "Alternative scenarios" section on using credentials and custom registries has been added.
 >
 >**Windows containers do not support pulling images over VNet integration*
 >